mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 The settings provide the binning for the conversion from time-of-flight units to wavelength units.
 Note that all units are Angstrom.
+Depending on which Step type you have chosen you will be asked to enter either a Max and Min wavelength value between which to do the reduction or to specify a set of wavelength ranges to reduce between.
+The syntax for the latter case is the same as that used to specify event slices and is

+- *start:step:stop* specifies wavelength slices from a *start* value for the *stop* value in steps of *step*.

+- *start-stop* which specifies a wavelength slice from the *start* value to the *stop* value.

+- *>start* specifies a slice from the *start* value to the end of the data set.

+- *<stop* specifies a slice from the start of the data set to the *stop* value

+In addition it is possible to concatenate these specifications using comma-separation.
+An example would be *5-10,12:2:16,20-30*.

 +-------+---------------+------------------------------------------+
 | **1** | **Min**       | The lower bound of the wavelength bins.  |